-The starter move is very simple — to initiate your backswing, from a powerful setup position, you point your inside right knee at your inside left knee, ever so slightly and rather quickly.
+The starter move in the golf swing is very simple — to initiate your backswing, from a powerful setup position, you point your inside right knee at your inside left knee, ever so slightly and rather quickly.

 This rocking motion puts weight on your left foot, which you can then use to initiate your backswing.
 This rocking motion is preferable to just moving the club backwards from a dead still position.
 And it puts your golf swing into a rhythm that is a swing, not a hit or a slap.

-Best of all, it prevents swaying on the backswing, which you absolutely must not do if you want to play well.
+Best of all, the starter move prevents swaying on the backswing, which you absolutely must not do if you want to play well.
+Of all the things you can do in your swing, my view is that this is one of the very most important.
+You should be deliberate about including it in your swing.

 There are many variants of the Starter Move.
 In some pros it is more pronounced than others.
 You can see Angel Cabrera in the photo on the right executing the starter move.
 His right knee is pointing at his left knee, before starting the backswing.